Northern Utah Fall Colors

 - Telephoto lens in the range of 70-200mm.

-- Long telephoto lenses will come in handy for creating abstract images.
-We really like our Sigma/Tamron 150-600mm lenses.
+- Longer telephoto lenses than 200mm can come in handy for creating abstract images.

-- Circular polarizer filters are useful.
+- Circular polarizer filters are a must.
 Bring any ND filters if you have them.

 - Extra batteries, memory cards, and cleaning supplies.